 Requirements for a Strong Safety in Football

-Playing defense in football requires exceptional athletic ability.
+Football players playing defense in American football require exceptional athletic ability, especially at the safety position.
+The safety acts as the last line of defense among the defensive backs.There are two separate safety football positions: the strong safety and free safety.
 The strong safety must be among the most athletic and instinctive players on the field.

-He must be able to do a solid job against the run, cover receivers who try to go deep and use his instincts to force turnovers and make plays on the ball.
+He must be able to attack ball carriers on running plays, cover receivers who try to go deep in man coverage on passing plays and use his instincts to force turnovers and make plays on the ball as a tackler.

 What is a Strong Safety?

-A strong safety covers the strong side of the offense, covering both the pass and run.
+A strong safety is the defensive position that covers the strong side of the offense on a football team, covering both the pass and run.
 The strong safety plays closer to the line of scrimmage than the free safety.
+Here are the four main responsibilities of a strong safety.

 - Blitz the Quarterback

-A strong safety has is to keep the opponent from making any long plays running the ball.
+A strong safety has to keep the opponent from making any long plays running the ball.

 Defensive linemen try to keep the offensive line from opening major holes for the backs to exploit.
 Linebackers make most of the tackles.
 But the strong safety must be there to make sure the running back does not get more than 5 yards past the line of scrimmage.